This post may contain affiliate links. Please read my disclosure policy.

 On to the peaches.
 Peel and pit them.

 Set them on a wax paper lined baking sheet, making sure there is a little space between each slice.

 Transfer the baking sheets to the freezer for at least a couple of hours or more, until the fruit is frozen solid.
 Just shove that baking sheet in anywhere it will fit.
 Mine fits comfortably on top of my vacuum sealed meats.

 A few hours later you will have perfectly flash frozen fruit ready to be packaged up.

-Store flash frozen items in freezer safe plastic storage bags or any other airtight, freezer safe containers.
+Once your items have been properly flash frozen they can be packed up together in freezer-safe plastic storage bags or any other airtight, freezer safe containers.